MrMicrowaveOven/AlgorithmsCurriculum/lectures/negotiating.md

 Don't talk salary until they make you an offer.
 If they insist, say
   * I just want fair market value.
   * I trust that [company]'s offer will be in that range.
+  * (If this is over the phone) I'll have to get back to you.

 If they insist on a number, say
   * [company] is probably better positioned to know what fair market value is.